 How To Make Sure Your Thinking Isn’t Holding You Back

-Hey…welcome to another edition of my PGsTips series.
+Hey…welcome to another edition of my PGsTips for business success.

 Now they say the only certainties in life are birth, death, and taxes!
 In fact, the only constant that we can really rely on is CHANGE.
 Despite our meticulous planning, it is inevitable that unforeseen events or other circumstances will crop up occasionally and have an impact on our business.
 Sometimes these are positive yet sometimes they may present challenges to the status quo.

 People regularly tell me that I always seem to see the positive in every situation.
 So, for today’s tip, I thought I’d share with you something I learnt about 20 years ago.
 Let’s look at how to ensure you always have the right mental attitude to cope with each change.
 Let’s start by setting a standard of behaviour and drawing a line in the sand.
 The question to ask yourself is – am I operating above or below this line?

 BELOW THE LINE = BLAME, EXCUSES, and DENIAL